AxelUlmestig/Appiot-Edison-GateWay/README.md

   - Press 'Save'.

 ### 6.2 Register Device
+For this step to work the gateway Edison device needs to be running (it should be printing measurements in the console) and the gateway Edison must be connected to the internet.
   - Go back to the front page and press 'Register Device'.
   - Set the Serial Number to the serial number you chose in step 3.2.1.
   - Choose your newly created Device Type "Edison Temperature".
   - Press 'Continue' and then 'Register'.

+Now you should be able to go to your newly registered device and see a nice graph of temperature measurements.

 # APPENDIX
 If you're getting problems with opkg you might need to specify the repos for